RIS-WITH/Malmo_Builder/README.md

 ```
 ## Using Malmo Builder (SERVER)

-1. clone the project in the MamloPlatform repository
+1. clone the project in the MalmoPlatform repository

 2. navigate to Malmo_Builder